PIT Safe Travels ProgramSecurity Screening UpdatesFAQsTraveler Update Concessions Update Blue Sky News

 PIT Safe Travels Program

 The Allegheny County Airport Authority has always been dedicated to the health, safety and security of its passengers and staff.
 Now it’s going even further by committing to the highest in safety standards and practices in the airport industry – today and in the future.

 As the Airport Authority prepares for the gradual return of air travel, it’s launching an authority-wide initiative titled “PIT Safe Travels.”
 The initiative, in accordance with guidelines from the Centers for Disease Control and Prevention, boosts health and safety measures already in place throughout the facilities, and will help increase confidence in air travel though enhanced protocols that outline best practices for reducing the spread of germs.

-- Reconfigured Seating – Furniture in gate areas, food court and baggage claim are being removed or repositioned to allow for social distancing.
+- Reconfigured Seating – Furniture in gate areas, food courts and baggage claim has been removed or repositioned to encourage social distancing.

 You can learn more about these details, and see a video update on new procedures, in this week’s Blue Sky News.